brandonsilver/jekyll-blog/_posts/2015-01-07-exploring-malicious-wordpress-spam.markdown

  1. Commenting must be enabled
  2. Commenting must be open to everyone
  3. Comments must be automatically approved (no moderation queue)
- 4. The web server must be able to write to the WordPress installation directory
+ 4. The web server (or whatever entity is running WordPress) must be able to write to the WordPress installation directory

+Number 4 is the big one, since many folks installing WordPress themselves can make the easy mistake of using incorrect file system permissions.

 ### Final thoughts ###